sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ---

-## Is Path-E-Tech Management Lying About GRUNTMASTER 7000?!
+## Was Path-E-Tech Management Lying About GRUNTMASTER 7000?!

+^ You addressing the elephant in the room - was Path-E-Tech Management  lying?

 ---

 ![inline](./images/one-does-not-simply-lie.jpg)

+^ There is marketing instead.

 ---